CyberSentinelLabs/React-Media-App/README.md

 ## How to use this code
-1. Download the code file from github
+1. Download the code file from github or use Git Desktop to open the code file
-2. Create a new React project using npx create-react-app my-app or a similar tool.
+2. Create a new React project using `npx create-react-app my-app` or a similar tool.

-Navigate to the src folder in your project.
+3. Navigate to the `src` folder in your project.

-Replace the contents of your App.jsx with the code from the generated file.
+4. Replace the contents of your `App.jsx` with the code from the generated file; and other files.

-Run npm start to see the application in your browser.
+5. Run `npm start` to see the application in your browser.